amzj3/RecipeTwist-server/README.md

 > 	"title" : "Healthier Mushroom Beef Tips with Rice",

 > 	"ingredients_edits" : {

-> 	"1" : "2 tablespoons olive oil "
+>       "1" : "2 tablespoons olive oil ",
+>       "5" : "1/2 cup frozen spinach  "
 >     },

 > 	"steps_edits" :  {

-> 	"0" : "In a large skillet, saute mushrooms in olive oil for 2 minutes.
-Add beef to pan; cook for 4-6 minutes or until heated through, stirring occasionally. "
+>        "0" : "In the same skillet, saute mushrooms for 2 minutes.
+Add beef to pan; cook for 4-6 minutes or until heated through, stirring occasionally. ",
+>        "-0.1" : "Cook spinach in a skillet with a spoon of olive oil until it is almost cooked "
 >      }

 > }